zilexa/Homeserver/maintenance/README.md

 We can use other tools to periodically send encrypted versions of snapshots to a cloud storage.
 I haven't figured this part out yet, but I did buy a pcloud.com lifetime subscription for €245 during december discounts (recommended).
 Most likely, this will be done via a docker container (duplicacy or duplicati or similar).

 ### 4. Replacing disks, restoring data
-- In case of disk failure:  insert a replacement disk and restore the data on it easily via snapraid.
-You can also use snapraid to restore individual files.
+- In case of disk failure:  insert a replacement disk and restore the data ([Snapraid manual section 4.4](https://www.snapraid.it/manual)) on it easily via snapraid.
+You can also use snapraid to restore individual files ([Snapraid manual section 4.3](https://www.snapraid.it/manual)) Use `snapraid-btrfs fix` instead of `snapraid fix` ([read here](https://github.com/automorphism88/snapraid-btrfs#q-can-i-restore-a-previous-snapshot)) unless your last sync was done via the latter.
 - To access the timeline backup: Make a MergerFS mount point at `/mnt/pool-backup` combining `/mnt/disks/backup1/cache.users`, `/mnt/disks/backup1/data1.users`, `/mnt/disks/backup1/data2.users` to have a single Users folder in `mnt/pool-backup/` with your entire timeline of backups and copy files from it :)
 - Or btrfs send/receive an entire snapshot of a specific day in the past from `backup1` to the corresponding disks and rename it to replace the live subvolume.